r3c/creep/README.md

     a path relative to FTP user home directory.
   - Boolean option `passive` enables (default) or disables passive mode.
 - SSH:
-  - Use connection format `ssh://user@host:port/path` where variables are similar to the ones used for FTP deployment.
-No password can be specified here, so you'll need to either enter password manually or setup SSH keys and start SSH agent.
+  - Use connection format `ssh://user@host:port/path` with same variables than the ones used for FTP deployment.
+No password can be specified here so you'll need to either enter password manually or setup SSH keys and start SSH agent.
-  - String option `extra` can be used to pass additional parameters to SSH command, as shown in example above.
+  - String option `extra` can be used to pass parameters to SSH command as shown in example above.

-For all protocols path is relative by default.
+Path is relative by default in all protocols.
 Start your path by a slash `/` character to specify an absolute path, e.g. `file:////var/opt/myproject`.

 Note that environment files only describe information about external locations and may contain passwords.
-For those reasons they should be excluded from your versionning.
+For those reasons they should be excluded from your versionning and kept only on machines performing deployments.

 Definition file
 ---------------

-Creep supports another configuration file, called _definition_ file and used to define how local changes must be detected and what pre-processing operations must be applied to files before transferring them.
-This file must be named `.creep.def` and be located in the same folder(s) than your environment configuration file(s).
-As opposed to the environment file, definition file is bound to your project and shouldn't be excluded from versionning.
+Creep supports another configuration file, called _definition_ file.
+It's used to define how to detect changes what preprocessing operations to apply on files upon transfer.
+Name this file `.creep.def` and put it in the same directories your environment files are.
+As opposed to environment files this one is bound to your project and should be shared along with other project files.

 Definition configuration file uses JSON format and looks like this: